Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

-This configuration is a typical example of non-classical gas dynamics as both left and right half-domains lead to $\Gamma<0$.
-In Fig.~\ref{Fig:shock_I} one can clearly observe a rarefaction shock moving from right to left, i.e. low to high pressure.
-Additionally, one also observes a compression waves propagating into the low pressure region.\\ The second configuration does not fall in the non-classical regime.
-As shown in Fig.~\ref{Fig:shock_II}, in agreement with reference data, both pressure and density fields show a compression front moving towards the low pressure side and a rarefaction wave moving in the opposite direction.
+It is observed in Fig.~\ref{Fig:shock_I_gamma} that all points in the domain at $t=0.45 L_x\sqrt{\rho_c/P_c}$ fall within the $\Gamma<0$ region.
+Physically, $\Gamma$ measures how the sound speed changes with compression or expansion along an isentrope.
+It directly controls the nonlinearity of acoustic waves.
+Consider first the compression front; along the front, both pressure and density decrease.
+When the $\Gamma<0$, the characteristic speeds decrease with increasing pressure (or density).
+Consequently, the local propagation speed is smaller in the higher-pressure region behind the front than in the lower-pressure region ahead of it.
+As a result, characteristics diverge across the compression region, causing the initially sharp front to spread.
+The compression wave therefore evolves into a compression fan rather than steepening into a discontinuity.
+Next consider the rarefaction wave; Along this direction, pressure and density also decrease.
+For $\Gamma<0$, the characteristic speeds increase as pressure (or density) decreases.
+This leads to a convergence of characteristics, causing the rarefaction wave to steepen and the front to sharpen.} In Fig.~\ref{Fig:shock_I} one can clearly observe a rarefaction shock moving from right to left, i.e. low to high pressure.
+Additionally, one also observes a compression {fan} propagating into the low pressure region.\\ {In the second configuration, the fronts appear to follow the classical gas-dynamic behaviour.} As shown in Fig.~\ref{Fig:shock_II}, in agreement with reference data, both pressure and density fields show a compression front moving towards the low-pressure side and a rarefaction wave moving in the opposite direction.

-Finally, the last tube is different from previous cases in the sense that it dynamically crosses the $\Gamma=0$ line during the simulations.
-Both sides of the initial conditions are in the classical region.
-The crossing of $\Gamma=0$ results in the formation of mixed rarefaction wave composed of a rarefaction shock connected to a rarefaction fan.
-Additionally, as shown in Fig.~\ref{Fig:shock_III} a compression shock is traveling toward the low pressure area.

-All three configurations show excellent agreement with reference data and show that the model properly captures non-classical compressible gas dynamic behavior.